 His trick is to add an egg to help bind the ingredients.
 Many professionals urge against adding an egg because it adds too much moisture.
 So I came up with a compromise and added only the egg white to help with binding.
 I have tried recipes from cookbooks and online sources who claim they have tested over 100 recipes to get the perfect crust.
 When I put this recipe up against any others, I still find this one to be the flakiest I have ever tried, and less tricky to roll out.
 It’s win-win!

-Thou shalt keep all ingredients cold.
-That means placing the mixing bowl, liquids, flour, butter, and shortening (or other fat) in the freezer for about 20 minutes prior to mixing.
+Keep all ingredients cold.
+That means placing the mixing bowl, liquids, flour, butter in the freezer for about 20 minutes prior to mixing.
 If the fat is too warm, it will melt in the dough.
 You need the flour and fat to be separated so that the when steam is released from the fat, you have pockets of flaky dough, versus dough that is all the same texture.

-Thou shalt cut in fat.
+Cut in the fat.
 Whether you mix by hand with a pastry cutter or by mechanical means with a food processor, one must “cut in” the butter or fat until it’s distributed in small chunks throughout the flour mixture.
 Again, this will allow the fat to be separated so that steam pockets create a flaky texture.

-Thou shalt rest the dough.
+Rest the dough in the fridge.
 Resting the dough in the fridge for one hour (or up to 24 hours) allows the gluten to relax and the fat to chill once again.
 It will be much easier to roll out once it has properly rested.
-Cover with plastic wrap and place in the fridge.
-Once I have rolled out and shaped the dough in a pie dish, I like to pop it back in the freezer (especially if my kitchen is warm) for 10 minutes to firm back up.
+Cover with plastic wrap or parchment paper and place in the fridge.
+Once I have rolled out and shaped the dough in a pie dish, I like to pop it back in the freezer (especially if my kitchen is warm) for 20 minutes to firm back up.

-Extra tip: Although I know of many people who can easily roll out pie dough without tearing it, I seem to be one who needs a little assistance in this department.
-Rolling the dough out between two layers of plastic wrap keeps the dough together perfectly.
+Use parchment paper to easily roll out the dough without tearing it.
+Rolling the dough out between two layers of plastic wrap or parchment paper keeps the dough together perfectly.

 Once you get comfortable making your own pie crust, you won’t want to buy store-bought ever again!